minkeymouse/nowcasting-kr/STATUS.md

   - Aggregates metrics across horizons using median instead of mean
   - Provides IQR statistics for metric spread across horizons
   - More resistant to outliers from specific problematic horizons
+- **Enhanced DDFM Analysis Integration** (Current Iteration):
+  - `analyze_ddfm_prediction_quality()` now calculates and uses robust metrics when outliers are detected (CV > 0.5)
+  - Automatically switches to median-based metrics for improvement calculations when error variance is high
+  - Recommendations now indicate when robust metrics are used and why
+  - Summary logging includes robust metrics when appropriate
+  - Provides both mean-based and robust metrics for comparison
 - **Rationale**: Mean-based metrics are sensitive to outliers from numerical instability or model issues at specific horizons.
 Robust statistics provide more reliable performance evaluation, especially for DDFM where some horizons may have extreme errors.
+Automatic switching to robust metrics when outliers are detected improves analysis reliability.
-- **Status**: ✅ **IMPLEMENTED IN CODE** (current iteration) - Robust metrics improve DDFM performance evaluation reliability and provide uncertainty quantification
+- **Status**: ✅ **IMPLEMENTED IN CODE** (current iteration) - Robust metrics integrated into DDFM analysis pipeline, automatically used when outliers detected

 **Missing Horizons Analysis** (Implemented - Previous Iteration):
 - Added `analyze_missing_horizons()` function in `src/evaluation/evaluation_aggregation.py` (previous iteration)